kristofzerbe/kiko.io/source/_posts/2021/Hexo-and-the-IndieWeb-Receiving-Webmentions.md

 ## Summary

 Some people say, Webmentions makes commenting forms on blogs, like Disqus or others, obsolete, but I don't agree with that, because not every visitor owns a blog and not every blog owner want's to write a post only to comment the thoughts of another blogger.
 Both approaches work well side by side and complement each other.
 Webmentions are super to build a blog network and  increasing your blogs coverage.
-As I said in {% post_link Hexo-and-the-IndieWeb "Part 1" %} ... we write for readers.
+As I said in {% post_link 2021/Hexo-and-the-IndieWeb "Part 1" %} ... we write for readers.

 ---